CiteSeerX: CiteSeer and CiteSeer.IST

-CiteSeer was granted a United States patent # 6289342, titled "Autonomous citation indexing and literature browsing using citation context", on September 11, 2001.
+CiteSeer was granted a United States patent # 6289342, titled "Autonomous citation indexing and literature browsing using citation context, on September 11, 2001.
 The patent was filed on May 20, 1998, and has priority to January 5, 1998.
 A continuation patent (US Patent # 6738780) was filed on May 16, 2001, and granted on May 18, 2004.

 After NEC, in 2004 it was hosted as CiteSeer.IST on the World Wide Web at the College of Information Sciences and Technology, The Pennsylvania State University, and had over 700,000 documents.
 For enhanced access, performance and research, similar versions of CiteSeer were supported at universities such as the Massachusetts Institute of Technology, University of Zürich and the National University of Singapore.
 However, these versions of CiteSeer proved difficult to maintain and are no longer available.
 Because CiteSeer only indexes freely available papers on the web and does not have access to publisher metadata, it returns fewer citation counts than sites, such as Google Scholar, that have publisher metadata.

 CiteSeer had not been comprehensively updated since 2005 due to limitations in its architecture design.
 It had a representative sampling of research documents in computer and information science but was limited in coverage because it was limited to papers that are publicly available, usually at an author's homepage, or those submitted by an author.
-To overcome some of these limitations, a modular and open source architecture for CiteSeer was designed – CiteSeer^{X}.
+To overcome some of these limitations, a modular and open source architecture for CiteSeer was designed – CiteSeerX.